-The nice ambience of the restaurant was a bit ruined when they decided to play Bieber's songs when I was eating my main course, LOL.
-But after two of his songs, mellow Middle Eastern tunes started to play which enhanced the dining experience for sure.
-Service was efficient; the food came hot on time but the waiter wasn't too friendly - not rude but taciturn with his gloomy face.
+The ambience of the restaurant was a bit ruined when they decided to play Bieber's songs when I was eating my main course.
+After two songs, mellow Middle Eastern tunes started to play, enhancing the dining experience for sure.
+Service was actually efficient.
+Tthe food came hot on time but the waiter wasn't too friendly - not rude, but taciturn with his gloomy face.
 Melon didn't manage to make him smile.

 46 Lorong Mambong